kabazadan/mac-as-gpt-4-smart-speaker/README.md

 Once it is listening, the 'help' phrase triggers the app to start listening for a command.
 It lets you know that it's ready for a command by saying 'Yes?'.

 Then, it will say 'thinking' to let you know that it is asking GPT-4 for a response.
 Once it has received a response, it will speak it to you.

+#### 'reset'

+By default, the app will keep a track of your conversation history.
+You can say 'reset' to delete the conversation you've had with it so far, to start a new one.

+#### 'stop'

+This will tell the app to exit.